DAGWorks-Inc/hamilton/examples/cache_hook/README.md

 > ⚠ The default `Disk` serializes objects using the `pickle` module.
 Changing Python or library versions could break your cache (both keys and values).
 Learn more about [caveats](https://grantjenks.com/docs/diskcache/tutorial.html#caveats).

-> ❓ To store artifacts robustly, please use Hamilton materializers instead.
+> ❓ To store artifacts robustly, please use Hamilton materializers or the [CachingGraphAdapter](https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/caching_nodes) instead.
+The `CachingGraphAdapter` stores tagged nodes directly on the file system using common formats (JSON, CSV, Parquet, etc.).
+However, it isn't aware of your function version and requires you to manually manage your disk space.

 # How to use it